Journalist prosecuted for reporting on intel officer’s death in Libya awarded damages - Stockholm Center for Freedom

-The Turkish government has been ordered to pay TL 25,000 ($1,350) in damages to a journalist who was jailed for more than three months and tried due to his report on a Turkish intelligence officer killed in Libya in 2020, Turkish Minute reported.
+The Turkish government has been ordered to pay TL 25,000 ($1,350) in damages to a journalist who was jailed for more than three months and tried due to his report on a Turkish intelligence officer killed in Libya in 2020, Turkish Minute reported, citing Cumhuriyet daily.

 A high criminal court in İstanbul in September 2020 sentenced five journalists to three years, nine months and four years, eight months in prison on charges of “disclosing information related to national security” and “disclosing documents pertaining to intelligence operations.”